 \paragraphbe{Adapted models vs.\ trained-from-scratch models.} In \autoref{subsec:adaptresults}, we showed that the adapted federated models outperform the local models for most participants.
 Top row of \autoref{fig:adapt_non_scratch} visualizes the effects of adaptation on different types of participants.
 Accuracy is divided into $0.2\%$ intervals and the improvements for all participants whose local model accuracy falls into a given interval are averaged, yielding a single bar.
 The color of the bar corresponds to the adaptation technique that accounts for the biggest share of the total improvement of the participants in the interval.

 Participants with inaccurate local models are on the left side of the X-axis.
-The original federated model was already more accurate for them (\autoref{fig:fa_scr}, \autoref{fig:tradeoff_scr}), yet local adaptation yields the biggest improvements for these participants, giving them a stronger incentive to participate.
+The original federated model was already more accurate than their local models (\autoref{fig:fed_scr}), yet local adaptation yields the biggest improvements for them and thus a stronger incentive to participate.

-Participants with accurate local models did not benefit from federated learning (\autoref{fig:fa_scr}, \autoref{fig:tradeoff_scr}), but adaptation now gives them an incentive to participate because the adapted model outperforms the local model\textemdash even though the improvement is smaller than for the low-accuracy participants.
+Participants with accurate local models did not benefit from federated learning (\autoref{fig:fed_scr}(a)), but adaptation now gives them an incentive to participate because the adapted model outperforms the local model\textemdash even though the improvement is smaller than for the low-accuracy participants.